-We celebrate the best of England, and indeed all the British Isles – arts and letters, common law and parliamentary government, industry, sciences and enterprise – and their relevance and contributions to Canada’s past, present and future.
-We may occasionally whistle Gilbert & Sullivan, and hum The Beatles tunes, quote Kipling and Churchill, read Jane Austin, Shelley and Keats, or dream of bucolic Cotswold country lanes, but we’re Canadians living in the present and looking ahead.
+Founded as a benevolent and social society, The Royal Saint George’s Society of Halifax celebrates the best of England’s, and indeed all the British Isles’, traditions, arts & letters, common law and parliamentary government, industry, sciences and enterprise, and their contributions to Canada’s past, present, and future.
+We may sing Gilbert & Sullivan and whistle The Beatles tunes, quote Kipling and Churchill, dream of Cotswold country lanes and read Jane Austin, Shelley and Keats but we’re Canadians, living in the present and looking ahead.

 The Isles Heritage Connection